intersystems/iknow/README.md

 # Building iKnow

-The source code is written in C++ and includes .sln files for building with [Microsoft Visual Studio 2019 Community Edition](https://visualstudio.microsoft.com/vs/community/) and Makefiles for building in Linux/Unix.
+The source code for the iKnow engine is written in C++ and includes .sln files for building with [Microsoft Visual Studio 2019 Community Edition](https://visualstudio.microsoft.com/vs/community/) and Makefiles for building in Linux/Unix.
+See also [this wiki page](https://github.com/intersystems/iknow/wiki/Build-Process) for more on the overall build process.

 ## Dependencies